 Nevertheless, you should remember that every one of us creates his motivation differently.

-For example, while Joe is motivated by the fact that he could overstep his boundaries and achieve something great, John (who is motivated by incentives) will be often motivated by the rise of salary.
+For example, while Joe is motivated by the fact that he could overstep his boundaries and achieve something great, John (who is motivated by incentives) will often be motivated by the salary increase.

 Whenever you do something because you want to get something in return, you’re using incentive motivation.